 - Healthychildren.org Interactive Widgets: Parent feedback indicated the desire for information to be personalized and engaging.
 Two interactive widgets were created to meet this need.
 The quiz widget is designed to be fun and game-like and helps parents to dispel common myths (i.e. juice is good for you).
 The “quick tips” widget allows parents to select areas of interest and receive tailored parent-derived healthy active living strategies.

 What does this mean for you?
 These widgets provide easy, trustworthy, and fun options to engage your families in healthy active living beyond their discussions with you at their well visit.
 Also, see the versions of these widgets that can be embedded into your own practice site under pediatrician resources.

-- Healthy Active Living For Families Online Physician Implementation Guide: The implementation guide is an online resource equipped with content, language and communication tools that you can use in each visit to promote healthy nutrition and activity along with healthy lifestyle changes for families.
+- Healthy Active Living For Families Online Physician Implementation Guide: These pages are equipped with content, language and communication tools that you can use in each visit to promote healthy nutrition and activity along with healthy lifestyle changes for families.
 Information about what we learned from parents, the literature review, and core elements of effective communication with families are highlighted.
-Also critical to how you provide care are the resulting HALF Age Recommendations and HALF interactive tools.
+Also critical to how you provide care, are the HALF Age Recommendations and HALF interactive tools.